imedkrisna/krisna/content/id/slides/litrev/index.md

 ### A bit about me 😃

 - PhD student at Crawford School of Public Policy, Australian National University.
-My working thesis is the impact of trade and investment policy to Indonesian firms.
+My working thesis is the impact of trade and investment policy to Indonesian economy.

 - Lecturer at [Politeknik APP Jakarta](https://poltekapp.ac.id)
   - Statistics and international finance